Do you know which is the world’s most widely committed crime? It is digital piracy!

 Protects income streams

-On-demand video streaming services charge additional service fees for streaming the content to multiple devices or for giving access to premium content.
-DRM helps protect the income streams from such services by restricting unauthorized access of the service.
+On-demand video streaming services charge additional service fees for streaming the content to multiple devices or giving access to premium content.
+DRM helps protect the income streams from such services by restricting unauthorized access to the service.